alexivkin/SARDELKA/README.md

 ### How to set up End-to-End encryption

 The backup scripts treat end-to-end encrypted backup as local backups, except for the mounting and unmounting the file systems.
+There are two ways to do this - with or without transport level encryption.
+The first one uses SSH, the second one uses NFS.
+The first one is slower and prone to hangups, the second one should only be used on semi-trusted networks, as metadata about the connection is not encrypted.

 You need to setup three things for the mounting:

-* an ssh user with the private/public key set up on the backup server, which will be used to mount the remote disk over sshfs
+* A way to connect - an ssh user with the private/public key set up on the backup server, which will be used to mount the remote disk over sshfs OR an NFS export share.
 * a (sparse) file on the backup server containing the encrypted filesystem, which will later be mounted with cryptsetup
 * a local LUKs key to decrypt the remote file containing the encrypted filesystem.
 This key never leaves the client ensuring e2e encryption